 If you’re managing a small, medium, or corporate-sized business, you may be ready to switch to VoIP—Voice Over Internet Protocol.
-VoIP is a modern form of broadband telephone service that is rapidly outpacing traditional land line telephone service.
-VoIP is flexible and adaptable, and works with a variety of different communications services, include fax, voice, messaging, and conferencing.
-One of the main challenges for a business is to decide if they will keep their VoIP on-premise or use hosted VoIP services.
+VoIP is a modern form of broadband telephone service that is rapidly outpacing traditional landline telephone service.
+VoIP is flexible and adaptable and works with a variety of different communications services, including fax, voice, messaging, and conferencing.
+One of the main challenges for a business is to decide if it will keep its VoIP on-premise or use hosted VoIP services.

 Installing VoIP services on-premise means that both the software and hardware or server will be installed at your place of operations.
 You can choose to have your own IT department install it, or you can hire a professional IT service business to do it for you.

 There are also other concerns with installing on-premises.
 While your goal may be to save on costs, you’ll still need to do maintenance on a regular basis.
 Your staff will need to constantly upgrade software and hardware, as well as their knowledge.
 If you have it installed on-premises by a business, then you’ll need to pay them for their time, as well as regular service fees.

 The other option involves hosted VoIP services.
 This means that a minimum amount of hardware is installed at your business, but the software and the main server are off-site, usually at a large data center.

 There are many benefits to hosted VoIP services.
 You won’t need as large of an IT department or one that needs to be trained specifically in VoIP services.
 You also won’t have to purchase a lot of expensive equipment that could be out-of-date in a year.
 The hosted VoIP business is the one responsible for the purchase, installation, and training.